 We travelled to Japan for the sole purpose of climbing Mt.
 Fuji by bike and this extraordinary volcano did not disappoint.
 The rides were exceptional, but the adventure getting there was as much the story as the climbs themselves.

 We flew direct from San Francisco International to Tokyo’s Narita International (not the best choice we later learned).
 Our troubles at Narita date back to my misfortune in Paris during our European cycling trip the summer before.
 My camera gear, passport and other miscellaneous possessions were stolen in Paris at the end of our trip.
 I had replaced most of what had been stolen, but made one major oversight that would define our Mt.
 Fuji trip from the beginning.

 Our flight was smooth and landed on time.
 We breezed through immigration and then customs at Narita.
 Our luggage and bikes were waiting for us at baggage claim – our bikes were actually delivered directly to us by Narita baggage handlers – that was pretty cool.

 The trip hit the skids at the Hertz counter when the clerk asked a question that sent a chill down my spine: “May I see your international driver’s license.”
-Eeeck – What International Driver’s License!?
-That question refreshed my shaky recollection that my IDL had been stolen in Paris – and, what’s worse now is that I had not replaced it.
+Eeek – What International Driver’s License!?
+That question refreshed my shaky recollection that my IDL had been stolen in Paris – and, what’s worse is that I had not remembered to replace it.
 Learning that at the Hertz window in Tokyo is really bad timing . . .